Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings

 Embedding probability distributions into Hilbert spaces for inference has been explored in a variety of other contexts.
 For instance, the mean embedding \citep{BerlinetThomasAgnan2004,muandet2017kernel} and the associated maximum mean discrepancy (MMD) metric has been used for designing kernel based two-sample tests \citep{GBRSS-2006}, defining independence/dependence measures \citep{FukumizuBachJordan2004}, feature extraction \citep{Smola-2007} and graphical models \citep{Song-Gretton-Guestrin-2010} among other applications.
 The covariance embedding \citep{Bach-2023} of probability distributions into density operators has also found several applications.
-To mention a few, \citet{Hoyos-2024} considered a representation Jensen-Shannon divergence defined in terms of von-Neumann entropy of embedded density operators, \citet{kachaiev2024learning} proposed unsupervised learning of the kernel via maximum von-Neumann entropy, and \citet{SantoroPanaretos2025} proposed a kernel-based likelihood test utilizing both the mean and covariance embedding.
+To mention a few, \citet{Hoyos-2024} considered a representation Jensen-Shannon divergence defined in terms of von Neumann entropy of embedded density operators, \citet{SantoroPanaretos2025} proposed a kernel-based likelihood test utilizing both the mean and covariance embedding, and \citet{kachaiev2024learning} proposed unsupervised learning of the kernel via maximum von Neumann entropy.
 The covariance embedding of probability distributions and the associated QMLP also captures at a high-level the problem of prediction in quantum LLMs \citep{basile-tamburini-QLM}, where the expressivity of quantum architecture used for prediction is reflected in the class of models over which QMLP is optimized.
 Another related topic corresponds to quantum generative modeling and simulation of probability distributions, in which the hope is to use quantum models to efficiently simulate probability distributions which are difficult to model classically.
 Two popular frameworks used in this regard pertains to quantum circuit Born machines \citep{Liu-Wang-2018,Benedetti2019generative} and quantum Boltzmann machines \citep{Benedetti-2017-QBMs,Kieferova-Wiebe-2017,Amin-QBM-2018}, which uses quantum circuits and thermal (or Gibbs) states, respectively, to achieve the modeling objective.